Myeongjong of Joseon: Death of Queen Munjeong

 After the death of Queen Munjeong in 1565, the king decided to rule the kingdom by himself and had his uncle, Yun Wŏnhyŏng, put to death, along with his second wife Jeong Nan-jeong, who also rose to power due to her close friendship and being the second sister-in-law to Queen Munjeong.
 Yun Wŏnhyŏng allowed corruption to flourish in the government.
 And while the kingdom was unstable, Jurchens, Japanese, and rebellious troops rampaged at will and threatened the government itself.
 Rebel leader Im Kkeok-jeong was arrested and executed in 1552, but outside invasion continued; the Joseon Dynasty had to re-mobilize its army and navy along to protect its borders.

 Death and succession

 Myeongjong tried to reform the government after taking power into his own hands by recalling and reinstating Sarim scholars who were exiled in the purge, but died only two years later without any male issue.
-Yi Gyun, Prince Haseong (later known as Yi Yeon, Seonjo of Joseon), his half-nephew from his older half-brother Grand Internal Prince Deokheung, was adopted by his wife, the now Queen Dowager Uiseong, to succeed the throne in 1567.
+Yi Gyun, Prince Haseong (later known as Yi Yeon, Seonjo of Joseon), the son of his elder half-brother Grand Internal Prince Deokheung, was adopted by his wife, the now Queen Dowager Uiseong, to succeed the throne in 1567.